Altinn/altinn-studio-docs/content/getting-started/testing/_index.md

 ---
 title: Testing in Altinn Studio
 linktitle: Testing
-description: An app can be tested in Altinn Studio without migrating to a test environment.
+descripion: An app can be tested in Altinn Studio without migrating to a test environment.
 This is a way to check that the app looks and behaves as expected.
-tags: ["guide"]
+tags: [guide]
 weight: 500
 ---